Content Credentials: Cameras

-Nikon announced in 2024 that their Z6 III camera would support embedding Content Credentials in its photos.
-However, in 2025, a vulnerability was discovered in the software of the camera that allowed to combine unauthentic images with authentic photos and still have the resulting image with a valid digital signature.
+Nikon announced in August 2025 a firmware update for the Z6III that enabled embedding Content Credentials directly into its photos.
+But only a few days later, a vulnerability was discovered in the software of the camera that allowed a user to combine unauthentic images with authentic photos and still have the resulting image with a valid digital signature.
 Nikon revoked the certificates.